sinamohsenifar/Ansible/README.md

 - Ensure Ansible is installed on your control machine.
 - Clone this repository to your local machine.
+- This ansibles uses ssh key to login to servers. make sure you added your ssh-key to every machines with this command:
+    ```bash
+    ssh-copy-id root@<ip-address>

 ### Setting Up Inventory